Transport Layer responsibilities

 Prerequisite – Layers of OSI Model

 Transport Layer is the second layer of the TCP/IP model.
 It is an end-to-end layer used to deliver messages to a host.
 It is termed as an end-to-end layer because it provides a point-to-point connection rather than hop-to- hop, between the source host and destination host to deliver the services reliably.
-The unit of data encapsulation in Transport Layer is a segment.
+The unit of data encapsulation in the Transport Layer is a segment.

-The standard protocols used by Transport Layer to enhance its functionalities are TCP(Transmission Control Protocol), UDP( User Datagram Protocol), DCCP( Datagram Congestion Control Protocol) etc.
+The standard protocols used by Transport Layer to enhance its functionalities are TCP(Transmission Control Protocol), UDP( User Datagram Protocol), DCCP( Datagram Congestion Control Protocol), etc.

 Various responsibilities of a Transport Layer –